IS-UMK/lemkis/concurency/processes/shared_memory.md

 ---

 ### 1. **Reaping the Child Process**
 When a parent process creates a child process using `fork()`, the operating system keeps information about the child process (such as its exit status) in a data structure in memory until the parent explicitly reads it.
-This is known as a **zombie process**.

 - **Zombie Process**: A child process that has terminated but still occupies an entry in the process table because its parent has not yet retrieved its exit status.
 - By calling `wait(nullptr)`, the parent process reads the child's exit status and allows the operating system to clean up the data structure for the child process, preventing it from becoming a zombie.